nomis51/PoE-Warehouse/README.md

 # PoE-Warehouse
-It's a heavily featured trade and stash manager application.
+It's a heavily featured trade and stash manager application for Path of Exile.
 Greatly inspired by the [Acquisistion](https://github.com/xyzz/acquisition) project, but with a much more intuitive interface and many additional features.

 ## Requirements
 - .NET Framework 4.5